ezittel/hitcounter/README.md

 # Hitcounter
-A counter that triggers every time you hit any key.
+A counter that triggers every time you hit any key.<br>

 ## Dependencies
-This require mongodb up and running.
-You can create a db and a collection below.
+This requires mongodb up and running.
+You can create a db and a collection using the /create target noted below.<br>
+I found I need to have node > version 10 to get this all running.
 <br>
 ## Usage
 pull this down.<br>